ethanthoma/personal-website/posts/abusing_use.md

 ReturnedAsPlanned
 ```

-The beauty of this is that it _feels_ like an early return.
+The beauty of it is that it _feels_ like an early return.
 And sure, it only
 works with bools but there are libraries that open that up too.

-## The Ugliness of Case Statements
+## The `Case` for Ugliness

 Aesthetically, gleam's weakness is the case statement.